 Throughout his orthopaedic surgery career Dr. Parsons has developed a special passion for the shoulder and the arthroscopic management of shoulder disorders.
 He was the first surgeon in Northeast Ohio to perform an all-arthroscopic superior capsule reconstruction, a cutting edge technique to surgically restore shoulder function to patients with no repairable rotator cuff tissue remaining.
 Dr. Parsons has been an invited speaker at the Ohio Shoulder and Elbow Society annual meeting where he has shared his technical expertise and served on panels discussing the surgical management of complex rotator cuff problems.

-Dr. Parsons is board certified by the American Board of Orthopaedic Surgery.
+Dr. Parsons is board certified by the American Board of Orthopaedic Surgery and Board Certified in Foot Surgery and Reconstructive/Rearfoot and Ankle Surgery by the American Board of Foot and Ankle Surgery.
 He is an accredited fellow of the American College of Sports Medicine and a member of the Arthroscopy Association of North America, the Ohio Shoulder and Elbow Society and the American Academy of Orthopaedic Surgeons.